 Lectures will be held once a week for two hours except during the weeks when a seminar is scheduled to replace the second lecture hour.
 Regular and faithful attendance at lectures and seminars is mandatory.
-There will be weekly quizzes on the readings from the textbook.
-These will be done in class.
-Some students may prefer to prepare reading notes.
-The weekly reading notes on the text book should be no more than one page per chapter or no less than 1/2 page per chapter.
+There will be weekly quizzes on the readings from the assigned biblical reading and the textbook.
+At least half of the questions will be from the assigned biblical reading.
+This is intended to encourage you to prioritize biblical over textbook reading, but obviously both are important.
+The quizzes will be done in class.
+Some students may prefer to prepare reading notes on the on the textbook and on the assigned biblical readings.
+The weekly reading notes on the textbook should be no more than one page per chapter or no less than 1/2 page.
+The summary of the biblical readings should focus on major story line and themes.
+Again 1⁄2 to no more that one page per book.
+Those doing reading notes should also make it a priority to read the assigned Bible readings.
 Notes on seminar readings are not required.
 Only the top 7 quizzes or reading notes (out of 9) count towards your grade.